 Welcome to the Beautiful Outdoors!

-We plan to resume our locally famous hay wagon tours this spring and summer!
 The sunshine is a great sanitizer, and we believe that fresh air in a beautiful environment of stewarded land and animals is a great way to relate to one another.
-Join our newsletter and follow us on social media to get the first chance at tour tickets.
-In the meantime, please enjoy our farm lanes as a great hike in Saxapahaw along the Haw River.
+Please enjoy our farm lanes as a great hike in Saxapahaw along the Haw River.
 (No visiting dogs on the farm, please!)

 We love visitors, but please respect our work.
 Reverence Farms has an open-door policy.
 You are to whom we are accountable, and we seek to be accessible.
 For your safety and the well-being of our livestock and staff, we have a few ground rules.